Gab0/straintables/README.md

 The viewer interface then shows how the genomes are different at those regions in a simple, almost educative way.

-This package is composed by a few independent python scripts.
-The analysis follows a linear path that can be executed with the help of a pipeline script.
+This package is composed by few independent python scripts which are installed as system commands, they are listed at the botom of this readme.
+The analysis follows a linear path that can be executed with the help of a pipeline script, `stpline`.

 ## Inside The Pipeline